The Bardy Bunch: Productions

 The Bardy Bunch premiered in 2011 at the New York International Fringe Festival, where it won an Overall Excellence Award for Outstanding Ensemble.
-It went on to play a sold-out Off-Broadway run at the Theatre at St. Clement’s in the spring of 2014.
+It went on to play a sold-out Off-Broadway run at the Theatre at St. Clement's in spring 2014.

 Both productions included the creative team of director Jay Stern, choreographer Lorna Ventura, music director Logan Medland, scenic designer Craig Napoliello and technical director Matt Schiffman.
 Tony Award-winning lighting designer Howell Binkley joined the Off Broadway production.

-in September 2016, the show opened at the Mercury Theatre in Chicago, again directed by Jay Stern, and featuring the creative team of Lorna Ventura and Logan Medland.
+In September 2016, the show opened at the Mercury Theatre in Chicago, again directed by Jay Stern, and featuring the creative team of Lorna Ventura and Logan Medland.
 Mike Timoney and Disappearing Dog, LLC produced.

+In March 2026, the show opened at 3Below Theaters in San Jose, California, for the show's professional west coast premiere.
+Thos production is a condensed version with characters doubled to trim the cast from eighteen to fifteen people.

 Plot

-It is the summer of 1974 and the sitcom-perfect Sunshine Days are about to come to an end for the Bradys and the Partridges.
-The two singing families meet for the first time after being double-booked at the same gig, and a feud immediately erupts.
-So, too, do the passions of Keith Partridge and Marcia Brady, who fall in love at first sight.
+In 1974, the Brady and Partridge families meet when they are booked for the same event.
+A conflict begins between the two families.
+Keith Partridge and Marcia Brady develop a relationship.

 That night, Keith woos Marcia outside her window and together they hatch a plan to bring peace to the warring families, by convincing Greg Brady and Laurie Partridge that they are secretly in love with each other.
 Laurie disguises herself as a man to befriend Greg and test his loyalty.

 Other, more nefarious, plots abound: Carol Brady, a la Lady Macbeth, convinces Mike to murder his boss, Mr. Phillips, and take his job.
 Meanwhile, a conniving Chris Partridge schemes to take over as bassist in the family band by driving his brother Danny to madness and persuading him to believe that their manager, Reuben Kincaid, killed their father to win the hand of their mother, Shirley.
 Confusing?
 Perhaps.
 But this is how Shakespeare rolled.

-Many deaths ensue – some plotted, some accidental, some involving frozen steak—and many ghosts abound.
-Blood is shed, corny jokes are told, and groovy songs are sung.
-By the final act, virtually all our favorite characters have canceled each other out—just as their shows were slain in the summer of 1974.
-But, modern classics that they are, “The Brady Bunch” and “The Partridge Family” live on, in rerun heaven, and in the hearts of fans all over the world.
+The plot includes various deaths and the presence of ghosts.
+The production features jokes and songs.
+By the final act, most characters have been removed from the narrative, coinciding with the cancellation of their respective shows in the summer of 1974.
+"The Brady Bunch" and "The Partridge Family" continue to be broadcast in syndication.